alt+f

 »We train muscles and the ability to be guided by our own desire.
 We cultivate devotion.
 What moves us and how can we bring solidity into movement?«

 »MFK Bochum« is a group composed of artists Katarína Marková, Franziska Schneeberger and Marlene Ruther.
 The artists came together in 2018, during the Scenic Research course at Ruhr-University Bochum.
 A wide range of artistic and political interests unites the three, from eco-feminist theory to somatic body techniques to transport policy developments in the Ruhr-Area.
 In their work practice they move between performance, theory, dance, visual art and are focusing more and more on the field of dance and art education.
 In 2020 the group was a Christoph-Schlingensief-Fellow of the Szenische Forschung and the Kunststiftung NRW.
 In 2021 they received a Flausen Research Scholarship with their project "Radical Nonverbals".
-In the winter semester of 2022, the group has a teaching assignment for theater studies at the Ruhr-University Bochum.
+In the winter semester of 2022/23, the group had a teaching assignment for theater studies at the Ruhr-University Bochum.

 Foto: MFK